obestwalter/mau-mau/README.md

 `__name__` is an example for a special attribute of a module object.
 We use it for two purposes in the program:

 1. Set the name of the logger object to get information from where the log was written
-1. If a module is started directly it has the special name '__main__' - this we use to only execute certain code if the module was started directly.
+1. If a module is started directly it has the special name `__main__` - this we use to only execute certain code if the module was started directly.
 This is the [canonic way](https://docs.python.org/3/library/__main__.html) to do this.

 ##### Further information